 Optional.
 Coalescence flag.
-A flag that specifies whether the MPN subscription must be coalesced with an existing subscription that shares the same base parameters: data adapter, group, schema, mode and trigger expression.
+A flag that specifies whether the MPN subscription must be coalesced with an existing subscription that shares the same base parameters: Data Adapter, Group, Schema, Mode and Trigger expression.

-- Can't be true if PN_subscriptionId is specified: coalescense makes sense only when activating a new MPN subscription. - If false or omitted, the MPN subscription is always activated as new, whatever the parameters.
-If an MPN subscription with the same base parameters exists, they will send duplicated notifications to the MPN device. - If true and an MPN subscription with the same base parameters exists, its parameters are changed according to the request.
-In other words, the request is interpreted as a change request, and not as new activation. - If true and no MPN subscriptions with the same base parameters exist, the MPN subscription is activated as new. - See §5.2.3 of the General Concepts document for more information. - Notifications: If successful, an MPNOK notification is sent on the stream connection.
+- ► Can't be true if PN\subscriptionId is specified: coalescense makes sense only when activating a new MPN subscription. - ▶ If false or omitted, the MPN subscription is always activated as new, whatever the parameters.
+If an MPN subscription with the same base parameters exists, they will send duplicated notifications to the MPN device. - ▶ If true and an MPN subscription with the same base parameters exists, its parameters are changed according to the request.
+In other words, the request is interpreted as a change request, and not as new activation.
+Moreover, if the existing MPN subscription is in TRIGGERED state, it will be reactivated. - ► If true and no MPN subscriptions with the same base parameters exist, the MPN subscription is activated as new. - ▶ See §5.2.3 of the General Concepts document for more information. - Notifications: If successful, an MPNOK notification is sent on the stream connection.
 See Chapter 4: MPN Subscription Activated for more information.